davesheinbein/ui-kit-modern/src/components/Forms/Explanation.md

 ## Summary

-This folder provides a robust, unified, and extensible form field UI system.
+This folder provides a robust, , and extensible form field UI system.
 All form fields are driven by configuration, making it easy to add new features, maintain consistency, and avoid code duplication.
 The ERD above shows the relationships between the main entities in this system.
 The function-by-function reference describes the main exports and their responsibilities.